p0six/cpsc481/README.md

 ##pacmanClassic.lay
 This is a layout file built to match the classic PAC-MAN map.
 We created this as a way to make this version of PAC-MAN to feel more like the original.

+##pacmanClassicNoPowerPellets.lay
+This is a layout file built to match the classic PAC-MAN map, with the power pellets removed.
+This was used while testing values for our CPSC481Agent’s reinforcement learning algorithm.
+At one point, we needed the ghosts to stop being frightened so we could tune PAC-MAN’s behavior to better evade the ghosts.